Richard Briers: Early career

-Television career
+Television

 In 1961, Briers was cast in the leading role in Marriage Lines (1961–66), with Prunella Scales playing the role of his wife.
 For Marriage Lines, Simon and Laura, Points of View, Present Laughter - Excerpt, Charley's Aunt and To You at Home Today, Briers was nominated for the British Academy Television Award for Best Actor in 1966.
 In between the pilot and the series itself, Briers appeared in Brothers in Law (from the book by Henry Cecil) as callow barrister Roger Thursby in 1962.
 He was cast in this role by adaptors Frank Muir and Denis Norden, who had seen him in the West End.

 His other early appearances included The Seven Faces of Jim (1961) with Jimmy Edwards, Dixon of Dock Green (1962), a production of Noël Coward's Hay Fever (1968) and the storyteller in several episodes of Jackanory (1969).
 In 1970, he starred in the Ben Travers farce "Rookery Nook", shown on the BBC.
 In the 1980s he played several Shakespearean roles, including Twelfth Night.

 Briers was a subject of This Is Your Life on two occasions, in May 1972 and in March 1994.

 In a role specifically written for him by John Esmonde and Bob Larbey, Briers was cast in the lead role in The Good Life (1975–78), playing Tom Good, a draughtsman who decides, on his 40th birthday, to give up his job and try his hand at self-sufficiency, with the support of his wife Barbara, played by Felicity Kendal.
 Briers persuaded the producers to cast his friend Paul Eddington, a fellow council member of Equity, in the role of Jerry.
 An enormously successful series, the last episode in 1978 was performed in front of Queen Elizabeth II.
 In 1977, he starred with his The Good Life co-star Penelope Keith in the televised version of Alan Ayckbourn's trilogy The Norman Conquests.
 He also starred as Ralph in 13 episodes of The Other One (1977–79) with Michael Gambon.
 In 1977, for The Good Life and One-Upmanship, he was nominated for the British Academy Television Award for Best Light Entertainment Performance.